cairo-book/cairo-book/src/ch02-02-data-types.md

 #### The Short String Type

-Cairo’s `short sting` type is the language’s most primitive alphabetic type, the length is at most 31 characters as they are stored in a felt.
+Cairo doesn't have a native type for strings, but you can store characters forming what we call a "short string" inside `felt252`s.
 Here are some examples of declaring values by puting them beteen single quotes: